 2. Daily Regimen

 The American Dental Association recommends brushing teeth twice a day and flossing and rinsing with antibacterial solutions at least one time a day.
 For older adults, the regimen should consist of more frequent brushing and rinsing the mouth before and after brushing.
 Rinsing the mouth before brushing will loosen plaque and help remove debris, and rinsing after brushing can eliminate substantial amounts of bacteria, as well as dislodged pieces of food that are still in the mouth.
 Encourage your loved one to rinse for about a minute to achieve the best results.

 3. Dry Mouth (Xerostomia)

 For some seniors, chronic dry mouth is a concern.
 With the absence of saliva, tooth decay can develop faster, sometimes leading to premature tooth loss.
 Routine tooth brushing, flossing, and rinsing with saliva-producing solutions will keep the mouth moist and free of debris.
-To help your loved one avoid dry mouth, have a part-time caregiver in Tampa remind him or her to go through his or her oral care regimen after every meal.
+To help your loved one avoid dry mouth, have a part-time caregiver in Clearwater remind him or her to go through his or her oral care regimen after every meal.

 4. Avoid Sugary Foods and Drinks

 As with younger individuals, sugary snacks and drinks are often the source of cavities.
 Help your loved one reduce his or her sugar intake to small and infrequent amounts.
 Particularly because the elderly develop cavities faster than other populations as a result of decreased immune systems and the side effects of medications, it’s important for your loved one to keep his or her teeth free from decay-causing sugars.